 - Play active games together.
 Tumble in the leaves or play catch.

 - Designate time for family walks, such as after dinner.
 This can be sharing time, also.

 - Challenge your child to jump rope for five minutes, then you try it!

 - Get an aerobic dance or exercise tape for kids and exercise together.

 - Give your children opportunities to be active.
-Take them places where they can be physically active, and give them active toys and equipment, such as balls, tricycles or bicycles.
-Let your children join a local recreation center or after-school program.
+Take them places where they can be physically active such as parks and indoor trampoline parks.

-- Be supportive of your child’s participation in physical activities, whether team sports or activities such as in-line skating, skateboarding, snowboarding, skiing, or dancing.
-Go to your child’s sports events and cheer for them.
-Bring them to yours to cheer for you.
+- Be supportive of your child’s participation in physical activities, whether team sports or activities such as in-line skating, skateboarding, football, softball, or dancing.

 - Turn special occasions into active events.
-Celebrate a birthday by hiking, having a Frisbee ™ match, or playing volleyball.
+Celebrate a birthday by biking, having a Frisbee ™ match, or playing football.

 - Find a convenient place to be active on a regular basis.